jurgen-kluft/cgfx/docs/renderer.md

 Properties:

-- GfxTextureDesc
+- texture_desc_t

-## IGfxDescriptor
+## descriptor_t

 This is used in the back-ends as a base class.
-For example, in DX12, there is a class `D3D12ShaderResourceView` that is derived from `IGfxDescriptor`.
+For example, in DX12, there is a class `D3D12ShaderResourceView` that is derived from `descriptor_t`.
 This is used to create a shader resource view.

 There are only 4 type of descriptors: